EskimoBear/dote-spec/README.md

 Special forms are symbols that map to functions in the eson reader.
 Special forms cannot be redefined or used in a manner contrary to their reader specification.
 In compliance with eson's declarative programming style, special forms strive to satisfy properties upon evaluation.
 This in contrast to executing commands or a sequences of commands.

 ##Singles
-A single is a JSON structure for evaluating symbols.
-Singles are important because they allow eson documents to be parsed as an unordered set of evaluations and data structures.
+A single is a JSON structure for evaluating symbols and extend the JSON format by enabling declarative programmability.
+Singles are a fundamental facility of the notation because they allow eson documents to be parsed as an unordered set of evaluations and records.
+An eson reader is responsible for recognizing and evaluating singles in eson documents.

 A single is a JSON pair which satisfies the following conditions:

 1. name MUST be prefixed with `&`
 1. string following the `&` prefix MUST be a symbol